Policy Breakdown

 Walmart Marketplace Policy Changes in 2026: What Sellers Need to Know

 Walmart Marketplace is growing fast — and with growth comes stricter rules.
-In 2026, Walmart rolled out significant policy changes across seller performance, listing quality, returns, and fulfillment.
-If you sell on Walmart, here's what changed and what it means for your account.
+In 2026, Walmart tightened its seller performance standards, and the broader rules around listing quality, returns, and fulfillment carry real consequences for marketplace sellers.
+If you sell on Walmart, here's what to know and what it means for your account.

 Get policy changes like these in your inbox every Monday.